 Comprehensive Dental Care

-Dr. Garcia offers quality, comprehensive dental care.
+Dr. Grinder and Dr. Garcia offer quality, comprehensive dental care.
 The first visit to our office will include a thorough examination, digital x-rays for proper diagnosis of cleaning and restorative needs, following by a consultation,, a cleaning (if possible), and treatment plan development.

-In addition to preventative treatment, Dr. Garcia also offers the following services:
+In addition to preventative treatment, Drs.
+Grinder and Garcia also offers the following services:

 When a tooth is fractured or decayed to the point that there is not enough natural tooth structure to support or retain any other type of restoration, a crown or cap is necessary.
 A crown covers the entire tooth surface above the gumline and restores its shape and function.